benhsz/parless/steps-to-implement.md

      let loop-i ( i 0 · px 0.0 · py 0.0 · pz 0.0 )
       ...

-Also, if making pile-ups of closing parens at the end of the line blank, it could look a bit odd if it's preceded by an expression does have a pile-up.
+Also, if making pile-ups of closing parens at the end of the line blank, it could look a bit odd if it's preceded by an expression that does have a pile-up.

 For example